 Venus the two-faced cat has long-since reigned supreme when it comes to chimera cats of the cat world.
-(And yes, we know that she doesn’t actually have two faces, this is just the commonly used term to describe cats with this naturally occurring phenomenon.)
-Venus was found as a stray and ever since her owners started sharing images of her nearly ten years ago, she was an instant hit with cat lovers across the globe.
+(And yes, we know that she doesn’t actually have two faces.
+This is just the commonly used term to describe cats with this naturally occurring phenomenon.)
+Venus was found as a stray.
+And ever since her owners started sharing images of her nearly ten years ago, she’s been an instant hit with cat lovers across the globe.

 Along with her gorgeous split-faced mask, Quimera has a perfectly fluffy coat, a plume cat tail, and eyes that were meant to be gazed into.
+She is a true beauty.
 Quimera’s Instagram bio reads “la gata de dos caras” which literally translates to “the two-faced cat.”

 I reached out to Quimera’s owner, asking how such a beautiful and unique kitty came into their life.
 They said that they adopted this uniquely perfect cutie after finding out about her from a friend.